-Victorian Compromise and the Empire
+Victorian Compromise and the empire

+- Expansion of Britain of its empire.

-- Great expansion of the British empire. - Patriotism was influenced by ideas of racial superiority.
+- In the late 19th century patriotism was influenced by ideas of racial superiority.

+- Civilizing mission of the white man.

-• The white man had a civilizing mission and duty as culturally superior.
-This concept justified:
+- A duty as culturally superior.

-1. Exploitation
+- Exploitation.

+- Submission.

-- 2. Submission - 3.
-Destruction of native cultures.
+- Destruction of native cultures.